brittaniSavery/siba-league-site/frontend/src/lib/pro-rules.md

 ## Trade and Draft Restrictions

-- All trades can be veto by the Commissioner.
+- All trades can be veto by the Commissioners.
-- A team **cannot** trade consecutive 1st round picks and must have a 1st round pick every other year.
-This is to keep things fair in a multiplayer league and prevent teams from taking advantage of others.
-- During the season, a team **cannot** trade a player acquired in free agency or through a trade for 30 days.
 - Players are allowed to enter into the SIBA from the SICBA (college league)
 - High school players **cannot** enter the SIBA directly.
 - Foreign players are allowed to enter the SIBA